Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Rubic.md

 ### Algorithm & Scramble
 The drivers of the archetype, both of which can be searched by [Radian](#Link-Monsters), and can recover themselves if a card on the field moves.
 They lock the player into activating only the effects of *Rubic* Monsters that turn.

-[Algorithm](#Spells) is the core of the archetype, comparable to [Sky Striker Mobilize – Engage!](https://yugipedia.com/wiki/Sky_Striker_Mobilize_-_Engage!) or [Meteonis Drytron](https://yugipedia.com/wiki/Meteonis_Drytron), and once in circulation reliably provides a search and move each turn, not to mention recovering a banished *Rubic* card – though if there is a lack of them, looping it back each turn may prove difficult.
+[Algorithm](#Spells) is the core of the archetype, comparable to [Sky Striker Mobilize - Engage!<sup>↗</sup>](https://yugipedia.com/wiki/Sky_Striker_Mobilize_-_Engage!) or [Meteonis Drytron](https://yugipedia.com/wiki/Meteonis_Drytron), and once in circulation reliably provides a search and move each turn, not to mention recovering a banished *Rubic* card – though if there is a lack of them, looping it back each turn may prove difficult.
 This card gives the archetype its consistency (in searching *exactly* the card needed), versatility (in searching *any* card needed), and most importantly, longevity, continually searching and recovering cards no matter what the opponent does to them.

 Scramble, while inconspicuous at first, can become immensely powerful in conjunction with other cards.
 Moving *Rubic* Monsters triggers many of their effects, both beneficial and disruptive.
-Moving the opponent’s cards can disrupt Link swarm strategys, and trigger the disruptive effects of the *Rubic* [Xyz Monsters](#Xyz-Monsters).
+Moving the opponent’s cards can disrupt Link swarm strategies, and trigger the disruptive effects of the *Rubic* [Xyz Monsters](#Xyz-Monsters).
 If [Plane](#Spell-Support) is active, Scramble can even provide protection to Rubic cards.
 And unlike Algorithm, Scramble can be used during both player’s turns, giving fast effect movement every turn.

 <table>
   <tr>